A Simple Harmonic Universe

 For $k=-1, 0$ the only condition that must be assumed is the null energy condition (NEC), i.e.~eqn.~\eqref{eqn:EC} where $v^\mu$ is a future-pointing null vector field.
 The NEC is reasonable and in agreement with the known macroscopic matter and energy sources in our Universe \footnote{Interesting cosmological scenarios which attain a smooth bounce by violating the NEC can be found in \cite{Senatore}.}.

-For $k=+1$, however, the ${\it strong}$ energy condition (SEC) must be assumed \footnote{More generally, the power of the singularity theorems is that they apply for much less symmetric space-times than those allowed by the FLRW ansatz.
+For $k=+1$, however, the ${\it strong}$ energy condition (SEC) (where $v^\mu$ in (\ref{eqn:EC}) is future-pointing timelike) must be assumed \footnote{More generally, the power of the singularity theorems is that they apply for much less symmetric space-times than those allowed by the FLRW ansatz.
 In these generic cases as well, the SEC must be assumed to prove a theorem.
 So our results for $k=+1$ FLRW may be reflective of phenomena that can occur in less symmetric space-times.}.
-We are essentially certain that this condition is violated by macroscopic sources in our world, as well as in many completely consistent theoretical toy models.
-The goal of this paper is to explore the two questions above for $k=+1$ Universes with sources satisfying the NEC (but violating the SEC).
+This condition is violated by macroscopic sources in our world, as well as in many completely consistent theoretical toy models.
+Our goal is to explore the two questions above for $k=+1$ Universes with sources satisfying the NEC (but violating the SEC).
 We will find that one can make classical cosmologies that live eternally, undergoing an infinite sequence of non-singular bounces, and remaining within the regime of validity of general relativity.
 When the ratio between maximal and minimal scale factors is not too large, these cosmologies are stable to small perturbations.
-In the opposite regime, when the ratio is large, we instead find both classical and quantum pathologies; classically there are growing modes (which can be tuned away), and quantum mechanically, particle production backreacts significantly after some number of cycles, likely causing a singular crunch \footnote{Other, unrelated discussions of attempts to make non-singular cosmologies using $k=+1$ appear in \cite{Ellis,Visser,Peter}.}.
+When the ratio is large, we instead find both classical and quantum pathologies; classically there are growing modes (which can be tuned away), and quantum mechanically, particle production backreacts significantly, likely causing a singular crunch.

 {\it Solutions.} The FRW equations for the metric eqn.~\eqref{eqn:FRW metric} are

 where $\rho$ is the energy density and $p$ is the pressure.
 We want oscillatory solutions, namely those with two extrema ($\dot{a} = 0$) such that at the smaller (where $a \equiv a_{-}$) $\ddot{a} > 0$, and at the larger (where $a \equiv a_{+}$) $\ddot{a} < 0$.
 It is easy to see that these requirements, along with the NEC, only allow solutions for $a$ when there is positive curvature, $k = +1$.
 The minimal model which oscillates has three components:\ positive curvature, a negative cosmological constant (energy density $= \Lambda < 0$), and a ``matter" source with equation of state in the range